metaphacts/ontodia/README.md

 # README #

 Ontodia is a JavaScript library that allows to visualize, navigate and explore the data in the form of an interactive graph based on underlying data sources.
-The library is a major front-end component in ontodia.org web application that provides semantic data visualization services.
+The library is a major front-end component in <a href="http://ontodia.org">ontodia.org</a> web application that provides semantic data visualization services.

 ### What is Ontodia for? ###